kothing/get-user-ip/README.md

 ### First of all, you have to do
-// chrome://flags/#enable-webrtc-hide-local-ips-with-mdns
-// edge://flags/#enable-webrtc-hide-local-ips-with-mdns
-// set as disabled
+open your chrome chrome://flags/#enable-webrtc-hide-local-ips-with-mdns opn your edge://flags/#enable-webrtc-hide-local-ips-with-mdns and set as disabled

 ### Function